stangri/docs.openwrt.melmac.net/pbr/README.md

 If the custom user file includes are set, the service will load and execute them after setting up routing and the sets and processing policies.
 This allows, for example, to add large numbers of domains/IP addresses to ipsets or nft sets without manually adding all of them to the config file.

+The following custom user files are provided:

+- `/usr/share/pbr/pbr.user.aws`: provided to pull the Continental US AWS IPv4 addresses into the WAN IPv4 sets the service sets up.
-Two example custom user files are provided: `/usr/share/pbr/pbr.user.aws` and `/usr/share/pbr/pbr.user.netflix`.
-They are provided to pull the AWS and Netflix IP addresses into the default WAN IPv4 sets the service sets up, indicated in the `TARGET_IPSET` variable at the top of each script.
+- `/usr/share/pbr/pbr.user.netflix`: provided to pull the Continental US Netflix IPv4 addresses into the WAN IPv4 sets the service sets up.
+- `/usr/share/pbr/pbr.user.wg_server_and_client`: provided to overcome the protocol limitations (see [Local Wireguard Server + Wireguard Client (Scenario 1)](#local-wireguard-server--wireguard-client-scenario-1)), to allow running a wireguard "server" on your router when a wireguard "client" is set up as default routing.

+If you want to create your own custom user files, pease refer to [Processing Custom User Files](#processing-custom-user-files).

 ### Strict Enforcement

 - Supports strict policy enforcement, even if the policy interface is down -- resulting in network being unreachable for specific policy (enabled by default).

 ### Use Resolver's Set Support

 - If supported on the system, service can be set to utilize resolver's set support.
 Currently supported resolver's set options are listed below.

 #### Use AdGuardHome ipset Support

 - Either version of the service package can be configured to utilize `adguardhome`'s `ipset` support, which requires the `AdGuardHome` package version `0.107.13` or higher to be installed.
 This significantly improves the start up time because `adguardhome` resolves the domain names and adds them to appropriate `ipset` in background.
 Another benefit of using `adguardhome`'s `ipset` support is that it also automatically adds third-level domains to the `ipset`: if `domain.com` is added to the policy, this policy will affect all `*.domain.com` subdomains.
 This also works for top-level domains as well, a policy targeting the `at` for example, will affect all the `*.at` domains.
 - Please review the [Footnotes/Known Issues](#footnotesknown-issues) section, specifically [<sup>#5</sup>](#footnote5) and [<sup>#7</sup>](#footnote7) and any other information in that section relevant to domain-based routing/DNS.

 #### Use DNSMASQ ipset Support

 - Either version of the service package can be configured to utilize `dnsmasq`'s `ipset` support, which requires the `dnsmasq-full` package with `ipset` support to be installed (see [How to install dnsmasq-full](#how-to-install-dnsmasq-full)).
 This significantly improves the start up time because `dnsmasq` resolves the domain names and adds them to appropriate `ipset` in background.
 Another benefit of using `dnsmasq`'s `ipset` support is that it also automatically adds third-level domains to the `ipset`: if `domain.com` is added to the policy, this policy will affect all `*.domain.com` subdomains.
 This also works for top-level domains as well, a policy targeting the `at` for example, will affect all the `*.at` domains.
 - Please review the [Footnotes/Known Issues](#footnotesknown-issues) section, specifically [<sup>#5</sup>](#footnote5) and [<sup>#7</sup>](#footnote7) and any other information in that section relevant to domain-based routing/DNS.

 #### Use DNSMASQ nft sets Support

 - The `pbr` package can be configure to utilize `dnsmasq`'s `nft` `sets` support, which requires the `dnsmasq-full` package with `nft` `sets` support to be installed (see [How to install dnsmasq-full](#how-to-install-dnsmasq-full)).
 This significantly improves the start up time because `dnsmasq` resolves the domain names and adds them to appropriate `nft` `set` in background.
 Another benefit of using `dnsmasq`'s `nft` `set` support is that it also automatically adds third-level domains to the `set`: if `domain.com` is added to the policy, this policy will affect all `*.domain.com` subdomains.
 This also works for top-level domains as well, a policy targeting the `at` for example, will affect all the `*.at` domains.
 - Please review the [Footnotes/Known Issues](#footnotesknown-issues) section, specifically [<sup>#5</sup>](#footnote5) and [<sup>#7</sup>](#footnote7) and any other information in that section relevant to domain-based routing/DNS.

 ### Customization

 - Can be fully configured with `uci` commands or by editing `/etc/config/pbr` file.
 - Has a companion package (`luci-app-pbr`) so policies can be configured with Web UI.

 ### Other Features

 - Doesn't stay in memory, creates the routing tables and `iptables` rules/`sets` entries which are automatically updated when supported/monitored interface changes.
 - Proudly made in :maple_leaf: Canada :maple_leaf:, using locally-sourced electrons.

 ## Screenshots (luci-app-pbr)